-The present conference room paper contains information received from the International Astronomical Union, Square Kilometre Array Observatory, European Organisation for Astronomical Research in the Southern Hemisphere, European Astronomical Society, Open Lunar Foundation, For All Moonkind, Secure World Foundation and International Institute of Space Law.
+The present conference room paper contains information received from the International Astronomical Union, Square Kilometre Array Observatory, European Organisation for Astronomical Research in the Southern Hemisphere, European Astronomical Society, Open Lunar Foundation, For All Moonkind and Secure World Foundation.
 The information was reproduced in the form it was received.